g7mzr/db-php/docs/index.md

+---
+layout: default
+title: About
+permalink: /
+---
-# About
+# {{ page.title }}

+DB-PHP is a composer module for php 7.2 and above for accessing Psotgresql Databases using php.
+It started out as part of the "webtemplate" application but developed into a stand alone module.

+## Overview

-This site will hold the documentation for DB which is currently under debelopment.
+This documentation is currently under development.